 The Living Room

 The Living Room is a group of parents who are seeking to make room for God, others and themselves in the midst of juggling the many demands and challenges of family life.
-We meet biweekly, on a Friday morning, have coffee, conversation and Christian reflection.
+We meet occasionally, have coffee, conversation and Christian reflection.
 Children are welcome!
 This can be a time to nurture your faith life, grow in relationship with others and share prayer needs with the group.
 Please contact us for more information.

 Friday at 1pm, once per month